 HIghlander’s archives include a collection of materials documenting Highlander’s history and work, as well as the social movements in which Highlander and its staff have participated.
 Formats include letters, meeting notes, memos, correspondence, scrapbooks, photographs, photo negatives, film, sound recordings, books, newspapers, magazines, pamphlets, flyers, and other publications.
-Materials in the Highlander archives must be used on-site, in the Highlander Library.
+Materials in the Highlander archives must be used on-site, in Highlander’s Harry Lasker Memorial Library.

 Click here for information about how to conduct research and locate materials in the archives.
 About 25% of the materials in our archives currently have finding aids.
 Click here for Highlander’s available finding aids online